canbax/GPS-miner/readme.md

 ## Process planet-scale OSM names data

 Run the script `process-planet-geonames`.
-It will do the following steps.

-This is to enrich the Turkish cities with alternative names and add all other cities of the world.
+It will use the `planet-latest_geonames.tsv.gz` file from https://github.com/OSMNames/OSMNames/releases page.
+Currently it uses v2.2.0.
+This script is to enrich the Turkish cities with alternative names and add all other cities of the world with their alternative names.

 - generate filtered_geonames.tsv from planet-scale OSM names data using bash script

   - get only cities or towns that could be a municipality
   - filter out unnecessary columns in the bash script
   - convert certain names to Turkish alphabet such as "Istanbul" -> "İstanbul"
-  - filter-out all the tr country code names that are not in "turkish_cities.csv"
+  - filter-out all the `tr` country code names that are not in "turkish_cities.csv"

 ## Merge TSV and CSV files

 Run the Python 3 script `merge-data.py`.
 It will do the following steps.

 - merge 3 data files (dr5hn, OSMnames, ip2location) and create a singular TSV file which will be simply the database.
-(Let's name the file as "DB.tsv")
+(Let's name the file as "db.tsv").
+The rows will be sorted by 1000 * latitude + longitude

 ## Check and ensure data